tc39/proposal-smart-pipelines/readme.md

 An additional bare `catch` form, completely lacking a parenthesized antecedent, has already been proposed as [ECMAScript optional catch binding][].
 This bare form would also support implicit `#` binding, serving as the fully tacit form used in this example.
-[TO DO: Link to section on deep nesting.]
+[TODO: Link to section on deep nesting.]
 The bare form, along with the hypothetical headless property syntax from above, are demonstrated here.